-Let us first discuss the case of the cold accretion disk.
 As long as $\rt > \rb$, the warp is irrelevant and no changes would be visible.
-Once $\rt$ becomes smaller than $\rb$, the inner regions $r \in [\rt,\, \rb]$ of the cold disk will slowly warp.
-The exact impact of such warp on the local disk properties remains to be investigated, in particular on the electron density and temperature (through, e.g., increased self-irradiation).
-However, one can expect that the warp will have a direct impact on the flux received from the inner regions of the accretion disk.
-This depends on two main parameters: (1) the disk misalignment angle $\theta$, (2) the inclination of the system.
-In extreme cases, this could lead to eclipsing effects beyond the scope of the present paper \citep{2013ApJ...778..165V}.
-In more simple cases $\theta < 45^\circ$, and as long as we see the system relatively face-on, the expected change in flux should lie in the range $1\pm \mathrm{sin}(\theta)$.
-However, most of the disk emission in BHXrB is absorbed, and a change in its flux can sometimes be confused with a change in disk temperature.
-Moreover, these changes would only apply to the warped region, i.e., the inner-most region of the cold disk, and should be continuous.
-All in all, while these changes could be significant in the warped region (i.e., in a given annulus), they may be challenging to observe when the only available information is an absorbed black-body component.
+Once $\rt$ becomes smaller than $\rb$, the inner regions $r \in [\rt,\, \rb]$ of the cold disk slowly warps.
+The exact impact of this warp on the local disk properties remains to be investigated, in particular on the electron density and temperature (e.g., through increased self-irradiation).
+However, one can expect that the warp has a direct impact on the flux received from the inner regions of the accretion disk.
+This depends on two main parameters: the disk misalignment angle $\theta$ and the inclination of the system.
+In extreme cases, this could lead to eclipsing effects, which are beyond the scope of the present paper \citep{2013ApJ...778..165V}.
+In simpler cases $\theta < 45^\circ$, and as long as we see the system relatively face-on, the expected change in flux should lie in the range $1\pm \mathrm{sin}(\theta)$.
+However, most of the disk emission in a BHXrB is absorbed, and a change in its flux can sometimes be confused with a change in disk temperature.
+Moreover, these changes would only apply to the warped region, i.e., the innermost region of the cold disk, and should be continuous.
+All in all, while these changes could be significant in the warped region (i.e., in a given annulus), they may be challenging to observe when the only available information is an absorbed blackbody component.

-The hot flow, however, undergoes precession around the black hole spin-axis.
+The hot flow, however, undergoes precession around the black hole spin axis.
 The precessing range is determined by the relationship between $\rt$ and $\rb$.
-As long as $\rt > \rb$, the local misalignment $\theta_t$ will remain constant with radius ($\theta_t = \theta$).
-Once $\rt$ reaches $\rb$, now $\theta_t$ decreases with decreasing transition radius.
+As long as $\rt > \rb$, the local misalignment $\theta_t$ remains constant with radius ($\theta_t = \theta$).
+Once $\rt$ reaches $\rb$, the value of $\theta_t$ decreases with decreasing transition radius.
 Within the \sbp framework this change directly translates into a change in the precession range available for the hot flow, hence a change in the strength of the QPO, i.e., in its rms \citep{2013ApJ...778..165V}.
 In our assumptions, the presence of a warp in the cold disk should thus result in a sharp decrease in the QPO rms once $\rt$ crosses $\rb$, followed by a slowly decreasing rms as the transition radius $\rt$ decreases.
 Here again, this is consistent with the transition from a \tC to a \tB QPO.